Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 }
 ```

-Unfortunately, define parsing is a little more involved.
+Unfortunately, `%define` parsing is a little more involved.

 ```rust
 // src/preprocessing.rs